paddyw2/seng-a1/seng301-asgn1/seng301-asgn1/test-scripts/ScriptReadMe.txt

 17. Slot loading is reflected when removing coins, in a queue order (i.e. FIFO)
 18. Slot loading is reflected when removing pops, in a queue order (i.e. FIFO)
 19. Multiple machine instances
+20. If credit in machine on teardown, this is not included on teardown and can be used again when machine re-stocked

 Bad Scripts:
 1. Default provided script